TronFortyTwo/Tux-in-Space/README.md

 Status
 ------
-The program is in pre-alpha status: this mean that the code is far from being complete.
+The program is in alpha status: this mean that the code is far away from being complete, but is alredy **usable**, even whit many bugs and ugly things

-Future version:
-ALPHA 1: this version will be released when the program has a scheleton of all its principal component